By Cheryl Toomey, University Relations Graduate Assistant

-The Arbor Day tree planting was as a part of a service learning project sponsored by Beta Beta Beta, or Tri-Beta, the national undergraduate biological honor society.
+The Arbor Day tree planting was part of a service learning project sponsored by Beta Beta Beta, or Tri-Beta, the national undergraduate biological honor society.
 Students gathered to plant new trees on the greenway between the EMCS building and the Fine Arts Center.
 In place of a large older tree that had to be cut down recently, the group planted three one-year-old container-grown seedlings of Catalpa speciosa, the Northern Catalpa.
 Tim Barnhill, who graduated from UTC in 2013 with a B.S. in environmental science, grew the saplings from seed at the Fortwood Street Greenhouse while he was completing his undergraduate degree.
 Also planted were 17 Euonymus americanus, the “Hearts-a-Bustin”, also grown by Barnhill, which will fill in the shrub border in the landscape around the newly planted Catalpas.

 Present at the event were Dr. Hill Craddock, professor of Biological and Environmental Sciences; Dr. Peggy Kovach, UTC Faculty Advisor to Tri-Beta; Chris Charland, UTC Facilities Management; Stephen McCallum, President of Beta Beta Beta, Sigma Chapter; and several student members of Tri-Beta.